TheVinylCode/DotNetSeleniumTemplate/README.md

 ## Project Layout
-The project is organized according to the POM but with has some changes.
+The project is organized according to the POM but has some tweaks.
 Organizing the project in this way reduces repetetitive code and makes the tests readable.

 | Folder         | Description
 | -------------  |-------------